 Next, tackle your sales process and ensure that you have a clear customer journey laid out.
 Check that everyone understands where your clients come from and how you get them to say ‘yes’ to you.

-Look for the gaps in your sales process where clients may be slipping away to the competition.
+Look for the gaps in your sales process where clients may be slipping away from the competition.
 Fill those gaps to keep potential clients moving smoothly through your sales funnel.

-Your buyer personas are vital parts of your marketing.
-You can’t accurately tailor and target your own marketing if your buyer personas are out of date.
+In a rapidly evolving landscape, your buyer personas must stay current to effectively target your audience.
+You can’t accurately tailor and target your marketing efforts if your buyer personas are out of date.